 This post may contain affiliate links, but opinions are 100% my own.
 Clicking these links costs you nothing!
 Also, the information offered in this post is not meant to replace professional/medical advice.
 See this page for more info.

 What does hyaluronic acid really do for your skin?
-I went to a medical spa recently for a treatment, and the staff was really trying to sell me on some expensive hyaluronic acid serum.
-I didn’t buy any because I do my own product research before buying new skincare products, but it did put hyaluronic acid on my mind.
-I wanted to find out if I really should be using hyaluronic acid (HA), and what types of HA products are best.
+Recently, I went to a medical spa for a facial treatment, and the staff was trying to sell me on some expensive hyaluronic acid serum.
+It got me thinking, should I be using hyaluronic acid?
+I found that there are so many benefits to hyaluronic acid (HA)!
+I also wanted to find out what types of HA products are best.
 But first we need to know…

 What is Hyaluronic Acid?

 As we know, skin aging includes the loss of moisture.
 There are actually two types of skin aging, according to this article published in Dermato-Endocrinology.
 Intrinsic skin aging involves the natural aging process all of our internal organs go through.
 Extrinsic skin aging includes damage from external factors, mostly UV damage from the sun.
-According to the article, aging skin is marked by a significant reduction of epidermal HA.
-This aging process leads to dreaded skin wrinkles, loss of elasticity, and dryness.
+According to the article, aging skin includes a significant reduction of epidermal HA.
+This aging process leads to wrinkles, loss of elasticity, and dryness.

 Hyaluronic Acid Skin Benefits

 HA can visibly make your skin look plumper, reducing the appearance of fine lines and wrinkles.
 HA also helps restore your skin’s protective barrier, which protects your skin from external damage.
 Along the same line, HA helps your skin heal faster, which is beneficial for healing acne scars.
 HA even contains antioxidant properties to help fight UV damage.
 Yay for fewer wrinkles!